Self-paced

 41.0-1.598649146.956646

 For this problem, we want to calculate the weight (weight) as a function of the height (height) and gender (gender) of the person.
-Therefore, weight will be the dependent variable (target variable) and height and gender, the independent variables (predictor variables).
+Therefore, weight will be the dependent variable (target variable), and height and gender will be the independent variables (predictor variables).
 Since this is a continuous numerical prediction, we have to solve this with a multiple logistic regression model.

 As the exploratory analysis process has not been shown in this notebook, the relationship between the predictor variable and the target variables (this is seen in the univariate analysis) will be visualized below using a dot plot: